Become a Figure Drawing Model with These Steps

 In order to be a life drawing model it is important that you are comfortable with your own body in the nude as you will be posing in front of people whilst naked.
-It’s completely normal to feel a little nervous the first few classes you model at, however classes are always made as comfortable for the model as can be by setting rules and etiquette procedures.
+It’s completely normal to feel a little nervous the first few classes you model at, however classes are always made as comfortable for the model as can be by setting rules and life drawing model etiquette procedures.

 Does Life Modelling Cater for A Mixed Gender LGBTQ+ Group?

 Yes!
 Life modelling is a career path that anyone can be part of.
 Life drawing classes are diverse and all inclusive, meaning that both the models and artists themselves are welcome regardless of how they may identify.
 Everyone is at the class to have fun, get creative and produce their own masterpieces!